 writer frank lord imagines a world in which the ramones were actual brothers

-2016 marked the 40th anniversary of punk in London and the historical gig the Ramones played at Camden's Roundhouse on the 4 July 1976.
+2016 marked the 40th anniversary of punk in London and the historical gig the Ramones played at Camden's Roundhouse on July 4, 1976.
 It was one of those where everyone who was there to see The Ramones that night went on to start a band the very next week.
-And quite rightly: in the audience were various members of the fledgling UK punk scene who would go on to form seminal groups like The Clash, The Damned and the Sex Pistols.
+And quite rightly: in the audience were various members of the fledgling UK punk scene who would go on to form seminal groups like The Clash, The Damned, and the Sex Pistols.

 American author Frank Lord's new novel Damone Ramone tells the story of this moment in musical history by rewriting it.
 Imagining, as many people mistakenly do, that the Ramones were in fact real brothers.

 The novel focuses on forgotten, fictional Ramones brother Damone Ramone, and reveals the true Ramones family history and his struggle to get credit for writing much of the band's music, set against the backdrop of the true people, places, and events that defined the blossoming punk scene in the 70s.